Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/Overview.md

 By providing students with hands-on experience, teachers can help students bridge the gap between theory and practice.
 This approach allows students to develop a deeper understanding of the theoretical concepts and see how they can be applied in real-world scenarios.

+## Overview of Software Engineering

+Software engineering is the application of engineering principles to the design, development, and maintenance of software.
+It is a discipline that combines knowledge from computer science, mathematics, and engineering to produce high-quality software products.
+Software Engineers need to possess a broad set of skills, including technical expertise, analytical and problem-solving skills, communication and collaboration skills, and project management skills.

+The field of software engineering has evolved significantly over the years, driven by the demand for better software products and the need to manage the complexity of software systems.
+Software engineering involves various processes, tools, and techniques that enable software developers to create software that meets user requirements, is reliable, scalable, and maintainable.
+These processes include requirements analysis, design, implementation, testing, and maintenance.

+Software Engineering encompasses a wide range of activities, including project planning, risk management, quality assurance, configuration management, and documentation.
+Software engineering is essential for the development of reliable, efficient, and scalable software systems that meet the needs of users and organizations.